Wine Tasting Tips to Sip Like a Sommelier

 To taste wine like a sommelier, the first step is to take a moment to evaluate the liquid in your glass.
 You’ve probably seen this step being performed in a movie every time there is a luxury wine tasting scene.
 Notice the color, clarity, and consistency.
 Take note of how rich or deep the color is and how clear it is by holding it up in good lighting.

-Keep these pointers in mind when you evaluate the wine and move onward to the next step.
+Keep these wine tasting tips in mind when you evaluate the wine and move onward to the next step.

 Swirl The Wine

 There is a very strong reason for why sommeliers swirl their wine around their glass.
 Swirling exposes the wine’s ‘legs.’
 A wine’s ‘legs’ are the tears that run down the surface of the glass after you’ve swirled it.
 A wine with very strong tears indicates a high level of alcohol and glycerin, which is also evident in a denser texture.

 As you swirl the wine, be mindful of how you hold the glass.
 Since the temperature of your hand can warm the wine up a little, it is recommended to hold the glass from the base or the stem.
 Some experienced sommeliers even swirl the wine in the air.
 However, if you’re new to wine tasting, we recommend you stick to the glass method.

 Experts say that swirling also makes the wine smell and taste better because it mixes the ingredients, drawing oxygen from the air, and in turn, also intensifying the smell.

 Even though this step might sound like it exists to add a dramatic flair to the entire experience, there is science behind smelling wine.

 According to LiveScience, researchers suggest that an approximate of 80% of the flavors we get to experience in food and beverage items are a manifestation of what we smell.
 This means that our experience of eating depends majorly on our sense of smell; to truly gauge the flavor of a food or beverage item, you must first smell it.